chihyun717/chihyun717/README.md

 ## About Me

-I'm a student interested in software development, web development, IoT, and game programming.
+I'm interested in software development, web development, IoT, and game programming.

 I enjoy learning by building real projects and improving them step by step.
-Currently, I am studying programming, embedded systems, and web technologies while creating personal projects.

----

-## Interests

-- Web Development
-- Backend Development
-- IoT
-- Game Programming
-- UI Design
-- Raspberry Pi / Arduino Projects

 ---